EASA Class 1 Medical

 Where Can You Get the Medicals Done?

 To keep things straightforward, you will be happy to note that Manchester Medicals has you covered completely when it comes to getting your medicals done.
-Our clinics are conveniently located at Barton Aerodrome/Manchester City Airport and West Didsbury.
+Our clinic is conveniently located at Barton Aerodrome/Manchester City Airport in the North West.

 What is the Validity of Your Medical?